ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ##### Download the guest image

 Please visit https://access.redhat.com/downloads/content/479/ver=/rhel---8/8.2/x86_64/product-software and use the combo boxes to select the correct guest image for use with the tests.
-For example for 8.2 you would select 8.2 in the version and then select Red Hat Enterprise Linux Fast Datapath from the Product Variant.
+For example for 8.2 you would select 8.2 in the version and then select Red Hat Enterprise Linux for x86_64 from the Product Variant, then download Red Hat Enterprise Linux 8.2 Update KVM Guest Image.
 Save this to the DUT as the Ansible script will use it for the test setup.
 You will need to modify the trex_settings.yml file to specify where this was saved.